NoroffFEU/edu-gate-oct24ft/qa-docs/code-standards.md

 - Add meta tags for charset, viewport, and SEO description

-## Tailwind & Responsive Design
+## Responsive CSS and Design Tips
-- Add `Tailwind` classes directly into your HTML
-- Use `responsive prefixes`: sm:, md:, lg:, xl:, 2xl:
-- Use `utility-first styling` (example: flex justify-between p-4 bg-white)
+- Stick to `mobile-first design`: style for small screens first
+- Use `media queries` to apply styles at different screen sizes
+- Use `flexbox or CSS grid` for responsive layouts
-- Create `reusable styles with @apply in CSS` if needed
+- Create `reusable CSS classes in components.css` (like: .btn, .card, .nav)
+- `Test` layouts `regularly` on phone-sized and large screens

 ## Git & Version Control
 - Add files like `.env, logs, and large design files to .gitignore`
 - Use `meaningful commit messages`
 - Only `push clean, working code` to the main branch

 ## HTML Quality Checklist